fbpx

 Thyroid Cancer Awareness

-Cancer awareness has increased among public in the past few years.
-This awareness has helped in bringing the number of cancer patients.
-But people are still not aware about thyroid cancer.
-Number of thyroid cancer patients have increased about 4 % every year in the last ten years.
+Cancer awareness has increased among the public in the past few years.
+This awareness has helped to decrease the number of cancer patients.
+However, people are still not aware of thyroid cancer.
+The number of thyroid cancer patients has increased by about 4 % every year in the last ten years.

-The main reason for increase in thyroid cancer is related to lifestyle habits and exposure to increased radiations.
+The main reason for the increase in thyroid cancer is related to lifestyle habits and exposure to increased radiation.
 In the US last year, around 52,000 people were diagnosed with thyroid cancer.
-In order to create Awareness among people, September is recognized as Thyroid Cancer Awareness Month by cancer organizations around the world.
+To create awareness among people, September is recognized as Thyroid Cancer Awareness Month by cancer organizations around the world.

 What is Thyroid Cancer?